kbarrus27/kbarrus27/README.md

 ### Hi!
 I'm Katy.
 I like to write code, make apps, and build robots.
-I'm also a FIRST robotics alumna.
+I'm also an alumna of *FIRST* Lego League and *FIRST* Tech Challenge robotics.

 **Coding languages I know**
 - I'm comfortable with Python, MIT App Inventor, and Java.